Kamesh-Mishra/Typing-Speed-Test/README.md

 # Typing-Speed-Test
-A basic Python project which measures typing speed with accuracy.
+A basic Python project which measures typing speed of the User with accuracy.

 Output: